SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     super[<#subscript index#>]
     super.init(<#initializer arguments#>)

-The first form is understood as a member of the superclass.
+The first form is used to access a member of the superclass.
-This allows a subclass to call the superclass's implementation of a method that it overrides, to get and set propertiess defined by its superclass, and to access its superclass's implementation of getters and setters.

-..
-TR: Confirm the above about properties.

-The second form is understood as a call to the superclass's subscript method.
+The second form is is used to access the superclass's subscript implementation.
-This allows a subclass to use its superclass's support for subscripting in the subclass's support for subscripting.

-The third form is understood as the superclass's initializer.
+The third form is used to access an initializer of the superclass.

-This allows a subclass to call the initializer of its superclass as part of the subclass's initializer.
+Subclasses can use a superclass expression in their implentation of members, subscripting, and initializers to make use of the implentation in their superclass.

 .. langref-grammar